College is an investment in the rest of your life.

 Information about available scholarship opportunities is available on the Drake Scholarships webpage.

-The Free Application for Federal Student Aid (FAFSA) becomes available each year on October 1st.
+The 2024-2025 Free Application for Federal Student Aid (FAFSA) is anticipated to be released in December 2023.
 Eligible students must complete the FAFSA to be considered for need-based assistance or federal loans.
-Drake’s priority deadline for completing the FAFSA is March 1 (preceding the upcoming year of enrollment).
+Drake recommends that students complete the FAFSA no later than March 1 (preceding the upcoming year of enrollment).
 The FAFSA must be completed for each year the student wishes to apply for need-based aid or federal loans.

-A student’s FAFSA may be selected for a review process called “verification”, during which Drake is required to collect documentation to verify the accuracy of submitted FAFSA information.
-It is important to respond promptly to all verification requests from the Office of Student Financial Planning.
+Some FAFSAs are selected for a review process called “verification”, through which Drake is required to collect documentation to verify the accuracy of submitted FAFSA information.
+It is important to respond promptly to all verification requests from the Financial Aid Office.
 Failure to complete verification will result in delays in the awarding and/or processing of a student’s financial aid, and could ultimately result in the cancellation of a student’s financial aid eligibility.
+Incomplete financial aid requirements can be viewed in Financial Aid Self-Service.

-If you or your family has special circumstances that are impacting your ability to pay for college, you can report them on the Special Circumstance Form, 2020-2021.
-This form should be completed when the FAFSA is submitted, or whenever the situation becomes known.
-Be sure to include all supporting documentation when submitting this form.
+If you or your family has special circumstances that are impacting your ability to pay for college, you can submit a Financial Aid Appeal.
+Appeals should be completed soon after the FAFSA is submitted, or whenever the situation becomes known.
+Be sure to include all supporting documentation when submitting an appeal.

 Please note: The tuition deposit does not guarantee a financial aid offer—it is subject to change if a student’s eligibility changes (usually as a result of updates to the FAFSA, or the receipt of additional awards).
 Even students that receive awards that fully cover tuition (i.e. Tuition Exchange) are expected to submit a tuition deposit.

 Drake students fund their education in a variety of ways.
 The first step in developing your plan for payment is to account for all of your costs.
-Your costs will include billable costs like tuition, fees, room and meal plans, as well as indirect costs like books & supplies, transportation, and personal hygiene.
-If you need help estimating your costs, contact the Office of Student Financial Planning.
+Your costs will include billable costs like tuition, fees, campus housing and meal plans.
+You will also have indirect costs like books & supplies, transportation, and other personal expenses.
+The Financial Aid Office has developed Financial Planning Worksheets (available here) to help you develop your plan for payment.
+If you need help estimating your costs, contact the Financial Aid Office.

 If your plan to pay includes the use of loans, there are some steps you must complete to receive those loans.
 There are different requirements for each of the loan programs available at Drake.
 Loans cannot be processed until all loan requirements have been met.